-1. During inspections conducted under this OPN, the OSHA injury and illness logs for three previous calendar years for the establishment, department/division, or employer identified on the assignment shall be reviewed.
-The DART rate for all three years will be recalculated (as described in Chapter II, F.3.c. of the FOM) and recorded on the OSHA-1 Form.
+1. During Public Sector Survey inspections, the OSHA Injury and Illness Log for 2010, 2011, and 2012 for the establishment, department/division, or employer identified on the assignment will be reviewed.
+The DART rate for all three years will be recalculated (as described in Chapter II, F.3.f. of the FOM) and recorded on the OSHA-1 form.
 2. A recalculation will not be performed if, for any reason, the relevant records are not available.
-Appropriate citations under 29 CFR 1904 shall be considered.
+Appropriate citations under 29 CFR 1904 will be considered.
 3. The CSHO will check OSHA 301 Forms, Form 19's, or equivalent, as they deem appropriate, to validate the OSHA 300 injury and illness logs related to the assignment.
-If these records are not available for CSHOs to make this determination, the workplace comprehensive safety and health inspection shall proceed and appropriate citations under 29 CFR 1904 shall be considered.
-4. If the recalculated DART rate for the survey year for the assignment is below the target rate for the specific category, but the calculated DART rate for the following year is at or above the same target rate, the CSHO will proceed with the inspection.
-If the DART rates for both years are below the target rate for the specific category, a decision will need to be made between the CSHO and the Compliance Supervisor whether or not to continue with the inspection or do a "records only" inspection.
-5. If recordkeeping violations are discovered, the employer will be cited in accordance with OSHNC policy.
+If these records are not available for CSHOs to make this determination, the workplace comprehensive safety and health inspection will proceed and appropriate citations under 29 CFR 1904 will be considered.

+4. If the recalculated DART rate for the survey year for the assignment is below the target rate for the employer's specific category, but the calculated DART rate for the following year is at or above the same target rate, the CSHO will complete the inspection.
+If the recalculated DART for the survey year for the assignment is at or above the target rate for the specific category, the CSHO will proceed with the inspection even if the following year is below the target rate.
+If the DART rates for both the survey year and following year are below the target rate for the specific category, the CSHO will do a "records only" inspection.
+5. If recordkeeping violations are discovered, the employer will be cited in accordance with OSH Division policy.
 A partial walkthrough may be conducted to interview workers in order to confirm and verify the injury and illness experience.
 Any serious violations that are observed in the vicinity or brought to the attention of the compliance officer will be investigated and may be cited.